Harvard President Requests More Changes To Her Work As Congress Digs Into Her Writing: Reports

-The Harvard Corporation, which oversees the university, said that Gay would request three corrections to her 1997 Ph.D. dissertation, the Harvard Crimson reported.
+The Harvard Corporation, which oversees the university, said on Wednesday, Dec.
+20 that Gay would request three corrections to her 1997 Ph.D. dissertation, the Harvard Crimson reported.

 The corrections follow an independent review by the corporation, which found that Gay had not properly attributed some of her sources but the incidents didn't rise to the level of serious wrongdoing, the Crimson reported.